alan-turing-institute/alexa-room-finder/README.md

-# Meeting Booker Alexa Skill
+# Room Finder Alexa Skill

 A skill built for Amazon's Alexa service, that allows you to book a meeting room at the Turing (or your own business with a little bit of configuration) for up to 2 hours.
 To get it working, uses simple phrases like:

-> Alexa, ask Meeting Booker to book me a room
+> Alexa, ask Room Finder to find me a room

 or:

-> Alexa, open Meeting Booker
+> Alexa, open Room Finder

 followed by: